Dreamy115/Recalls/README.md

 Native: 1.16.4
 Supported: 1.14.x-1.16.x

+### Installation
+Download the code as zip and drop the datapack into `.minecraft/saves/'your world here'/datapacks/`.
+You only need the `data` and `pack.mcmeta`, feel free to remove this README from your download.

 ## Warps
 ### Adding a warp
 Every warp is an invincible, invisible armor stand with a specific tag.
 To create a warp, summon an armor stand: